-Death of Pioneer Fanny Brooks
+Death of pioneer Fanny Brooks

 When after many arduous journeys, Isabella (Fanny) Brooks finally found a home for her Jewish family of six, it was in an unlikely place—Mormon-dominated Salt Lake City, Utah.
 There the family prospered economically and personally, in large part through the efforts of this indomitable Jewish pioneer.

-Born in 1837 is a small German village, Fanny Bruck was unusually well educated for a girl, graduating school with high honors.
+Born in 1837 in a small German village, Fanny Bruck was unusually well educated for a girl, graduating school with high honors.
 She met Julius Brooks, who had returned from the Gold Rush in California, with stories that fascinated the 15-year-old.
 She asked him to take her back to America with him, so they married in 1853 and set off for the New World, with Fanny playing French and German folksongs for their shipmates on her guitar.

 They stayed only briefly in New York City before heading to Galena, IL, where they joined a train of 100 wagons bound for California.
 Her story of the journey was later told by their daughter Eveline Brooks Auerbach, who recounted tales of dusty heat, flooded roads, and the poor cooking of their Yankee travelling companions.
 The family stopped for a few months in Salt Lake City but pressed on to Marysville, CA, where they opened a store.
 Over the next 10 years, the growing family moved to San Francisco, Portland, Boise, and many small towns.
 Finally they settled down permanently in downtown Salt Lake City, sandwiched between the stables of the Pony Express Company and a gambling saloon.